Thummalapenta

-Thummalapenta is a village in Kavali sub-district, Sri Potti Sriramulu Nellore district, located on the east coast of the Indian state of Andhra Pradesh.
+Thummalapenta is a village in Kavali mandal, Sri Potti Sriramulu Nellore district, located on the east coast of the Indian state of Andhra Pradesh.
 It is about 70 km from Nellore and 9 km from Kavali.

 Demographics

 As of the 2011 census, the village had 4069 households and 15705 inhabitants.
 The people are from different castes and communities, including Hindus and Christians.

 Economy

 Most of the people work in agriculture and aquaculture.
 Thummalapenta attracts many tourists.
 Pure drinking water is provided.

 Geography

 The coastal village has a beach hosting Haritha resort.
 The climate is temperate.

 Culture

 An association helps the poor people with low interest loans.

 Volleyball and cricket tournaments are held each year.